kira10krishna/OC-Live-Data/README.md

 # OC-Live-Data
-Option chain live data save for each min whenever the market is open
+Option chain live data display/save for each min whenever the market is open

+There are some excel files for daily analysis of Stock EOD Analysis and OC Live data (refreshed each min, not saved)

-What does it do ?
+What does this .ipynb it do ?
 - Running this programs saves the option chain live data every single minute with self adjusting sleep timer for a minute
 - Data is exported to excel file.
 Everyday a new excel file will be created
 - Data is saved within the "Save data" folder.
 If no folder is there then it creates one